karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ![CSS Tricks home page](https://i.imgur.com/t9Sx26n.png)

-CSS Tricks is a blog that’s been active on Front End Development and building websites since 2007.
+CSS Tricks is a web dev blog that’s been active on Front End Development and building websites since 2007.
 Their army of writers publishes articles on tangible programming exercises and strategies, and the content is as diverse as the writers themselves.
 They have some for-sale books and merchandise confined to a sales part of the site, leaving articles unencumbered.
 While every author is different, the writing style and content is top-notch, well-organized, and features a plethora of applicable visuals and interactive code samples.
 Articles range in length but are generally thorough and technical.
 The subject matter can be simple but is commonly moderate to advanced with proportionately advanced explanations.
-I found they publish multiple posts per week.
+I found they publish multiple posts per week and are one of the more popular web dev blogs.

 * Writing Quality - 4.5
 * Consistency -  5